francisengelmann/FabScan100/README.md

 Windows:
 ========
- Here I need people to test!
-If you are interessted please send me an email!
+ Send me an email in case you want to help me here.

 Other platforms
 ===============

-Make sure to adapt the .pro file e.g. current lib+header pathes
+Make sure to adapt the .pro file e.g. correct lib and header pathes.

 Get the source code
 ===================